 Moreover, all the titles are very detailed and they just stand out, so people know exactly what they’re looking for.

 And over here at the left side, there’s also more functionality.
-It’s quite hard if we put our dimensions inside these slicer.
+It’s quite hard if we put our dimensions inside these slicers.
 It would be difficult to know what we’ve actually selected.
 So I used tables to dynamically show me what I have selected.

 By doing so, I can jump in and out of any selection that will change up the report but I always know what is actually selected.